prisma/react-native-prisma/README.md

 }
 ```

-Bare in mind, for the reactive queries to work you have to use the extended client to modify the data:
+Bear in mind, for the reactive queries to work you have to use the extended client to modify the data:

 ```ts
 extendedClient.user.create({ ...userData });